estatewatch/11ty-estatewatch/src/estates/wornington.md

 ballot: Exempt
 planning: Approved
 ---
-538 homes on RBKC's Wornington Green estate have been demolished by Catalyst Housing Association.
+Circa 150 homes on RBKC's Wornington Green estate remain earmarked for demolition by Catalyst Housing Association

-The estate has been replaced by 1,000 new homes.
+The estate is being replaced by 1,000 new homes.

 Catalyst's [website](https://www.chg.org.uk/development-regeneration/regeneration/wornington-green-kensington/) describes the replacement social housing as 'affordable rent':